 Cultural OOPS!!!
 We are all on the journey to greater awareness, including cultural, and “OOPS” are bound to happen along the way.
-How do you handle oops when they occur?
+How do you handle oops when they occur, in your family, community, team, organization?
 We had some examples in a previous vlog (1) of how to communicate with others when we hear their bias “oops.”

 Imagine my initial horror when a newsletter reader (thankfully) brought my cultural oops to my attention.
 I posted apologies on social media, updated the text of my blog and Linkedin pulse and re-shot my video to exclude the oops.

 “I particularly wanted to communicate with you because the intention of your work is to raise cultural awareness and yet this feels like a prime example of a ‘cultural blindspot’,” the newsletter reader wrote, including an explanation of my oops impact.
 Thankfully, they accepted my invitation for a conversation.

-But just like the Starbucks store arrest cannot be undone, I cannot recall the newsletter (or, evidently, the Facebook Live video).
-Starbucks, despite a history of advocating racial equality, has been in the news about a cultural oops in one of their stores, a manager calling the police after two African-American men were sitting at a table without ordering and then asked to use the restroom.
+But just like the Starbucks store arrest cannot be undone, I cannot recall the newsletter.
+Starbucks, despite a history of advocating racial equality, was in the news about a cultural oops in one of their stores, a manager calling the police after two African-American men were sitting at a table without ordering and then asked to use the restroom.
 (I believe I may have done something like this without being arrested) What did Starbucks leadership do?
 They publicly apologized and committed to shutting down all their stores for a bias training.